Initiatives Supporting Positive Youth Relationships (INSPYRE)

 Current projects related to school bullying include the development of a competency-based framework to guide elementary school teachers in their efforts to help bullied children, evaluating methods to reliably and validly assess teacher competencies to support bullied children, and exploring how teacher self-efficacy and teacher student relationship quality can buffer children’s peer victimization.
 Future projects include conducting a needs assessment in the Wichita Public School District in the area of school bullying and dating violence, developing a training program to improve teachers’ competencies in supporting bullied children, and understanding the developmental translation of victimization from childhood peer relationships to adolescent romantic relationships.

-One specific project the INSPYRE research lab is currently involved in is running a Lunch Buddy Mentoring Program.
-This program takes the form of a 3-hour undergraduate course open to any major.
+One specific project the INSPYRE research lab is currently recruiting undergraduate mentors for a 3-hour service-learning course in psychology (PSY 416).
+The course is open to any major.
 Mentors eat lunch with a struggling elementary school student twice each week with the goals of increasing the mentee's positive interactions with peers and enhancing their social reputation.
+In addition, mentors will meet for class on Mondays from 3:30-6pm.
 In return, mentors receive 3 hours of course credit and many great experiences.
-Mentors are required to undergo background checks, have reliable transportation to and from the elementary school, and should have availability from 12 pm to 2 pm at least twice a week.
-If you are interested in enrolling in this course, click here to fill out an application.
+Mentors are required to submit an application, undergo background checks, have reliable transportation to and from the elementary school, and should have availability from 12 pm to 2 pm at least twice a week.
+If you are interested in enrolling in this course, click here to fill out an application, click here to fill out an application.

 Undergraduate students interested in working in the INSPYRE Lab can click here to fill out an application.